MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Report app crashes

 Submit ACRA crash dumps to the Vespucci developers.
 You will still be asked on a per event basis if you want to submit a specific crash dump, if you set this to _off_ the functionality is completely disabled.
+If sending the report fails a copy will be stored locally in the "crashes" directory, but ACRA will continue to try to send the report to our analytics platform.
 Default: _on_.

+###  Additionally save reports locally

+Besides attempting to report a crash dump, save the files locally in the "crashes" directory for your analysis.
+Default: _off_.

 ### Enable hardware acceleration